-We received a question about how to restore gut flora and function when unable to tolerate probiotics and fermented foods not likely due to histamine allergy.
+We received a question about how to restore the gut microbiome when unable to tolerate probiotics and fermented foods not likely due to histamine allergy.
 This is a great question, it’s one that I get a lot, and it turns out there are several potential reasons why somebody may not be able to tolerate fermented foods or probiotics, and one of them is histamine intolerance.

 In this episode, we cover: